PantACRO4life/AE2-Web-Integration2/README.md

 - Start the server
 - You can now find the config in /configs/ae2webintegration/ae2webintegration.toml (or .cfg on older mc versions).
 Edit the port number and password protection for your needs
 - **Disable public mode if you play by yourself**
-- Reload the config (/ae2webintegration reload) or restart the server
+- [This step is done automatically by config watcher since 1.21.1, you can still force reload if it didn't worked!]
+Reload the config (/ae2webintegration reload) or restart the server
 - Make sure you have opened the configured port (firewall, redirections) if you want to use it on public internet
 - Now you can visit http://your-server-ip-or-domain:configured-port/ and login should appear on your browser!
 - **There is a default user Admin which password is set in the config**